nacular/doodle-tutorials/docs/photos.md

     init {
         // ...

-        val panelToggle // Button used to show/hide the panel val panel       // Has controls for manipulating images

-        val mainContainer = container {
+        val panelToggle                 // Button used to show/hide the panel val panel                       // Has controls for manipulating images val mainContainer = container { // container that holds images
             // ...

             dropReceiver = object: DropReceiver {